 Evaluation of the measurement model (Outer Model) aims to test the validity and reliability of a construct.
 Validity test is done to know the ability of research parameter in measuring what should be measured based on conceptual study.
-While reliability test is used to measure the consistency of measuring instruments in measuring a concept.
-This study uses a measurements model test (validity and reliability) to determine whether the parameters that built based was on the conceptual accurately measure the construct to obtain robust (solid) prediction results.
+While the reliability test is used to measure the consistency of measuring instruments in measuring a concept.
+This study uses a measurements model test (validity and reliability) to determine whether the parameters that was built based on the conceptual has accurately measure the construct to obtain the robust (solid) prediction results.
 Validity testing uses convergent validity and discriminant validity.
 While reliability testing using cronbach alpha and composite reliability.